quantum-kittens/quantum-kittens.github.io/_posts/2022-06-12-CHAPTER-2-Part-2-Qubits-Superposition-and-Measurements.md

 This section is for those of you who want to get started with Qiskit, IBM Quantum’s open source python framework to program quantum computers.

-You can simulate a Whiskerton marble using the supplementary Qiskit code.
+You can simulate a Whiskerton marble using this supplementary Qiskit code.
 This code walks you through creating and running a quantum circuit with a single qubit.

 You can run this code in two ways: